-Why Visit Edinburgh Castle in Scotland?
+Visit Edinburgh Castle When You Are in Scotland

 At the top of the Royal Mile sits one of the most beautiful castles in the UK.
 It can be seen from just about everywhere in Edinburgh, and with its dark and mossy stone construction, it really looks and feels like a stereotypical castle.
 Atop the hill, it’s easy to find; if you find yourself down on Grassmarket and you look up, the castle cuts an imposing figure against the cloudy Scotland sky.